 Item 15: Understand the borrow checker

 Values in Rust have an owner, but that owner can lend the values out to other places in the code.
-This borrowing mechanism involves the creation and use of references, subject to rules policed by the borrow checker.
+This borrowing mechanism involves the creation and use of references, subject to rules policed by the borrow checker—the subject of this Item.

-Under the covers this uses the same kind of pointer values (Item 9) that are so prevalent in C or C++ code, but girded with rules and restrictions to make sure that the sins of C/C++ are avoided.
+Under the covers, Rust's references use the same kind of pointer values (Item 8) that are so prevalent in C or C++ code but are girded with rules and restrictions to make sure that the sins of C/C++ are avoided.
 As a quick comparison:

 • Like a C/C++ pointer, a Rust reference is created with an ampersand: &value.